zextras/carbonio-shell-ui/api-extractor/carbonio-shell-ui.api.md

 // lib/boot/app/app-dependant-exports.d.ts:28:5 - (ae-forgotten-export) The symbol "getApp_2" needs to be exported by the entry point lib.d.ts
 // lib/boot/app/app-dependant-exports.d.ts:29:5 - (ae-forgotten-export) The symbol "addBoard_2" needs to be exported by the entry point lib.d.ts
 // lib/boot/app/app-dependant-exports.d.ts:33:5 - (ae-forgotten-export) The symbol "ContextBridgeState" needs to be exported by the entry point lib.d.ts
+// lib/event-bus/event-bus.d.ts:4:5 - (ae-forgotten-export) The symbol "Subscriber" needs to be exported by the entry point lib.d.ts
+// lib/event-bus/event-bus.d.ts:4:5 - (ae-forgotten-export) The symbol "UnsubscribeFn" needs to be exported by the entry point lib.d.ts
 // lib/network/edit-settings.d.ts:3:5 - (ae-forgotten-export) The symbol "ModifyPropertiesResponse" needs to be exported by the entry point lib.d.ts
 // lib/network/edit-settings.d.ts:4:5 - (ae-forgotten-export) The symbol "ModifyPrefsResponse" needs to be exported by the entry point lib.d.ts
 // lib/network/edit-settings.d.ts:5:5 - (ae-forgotten-export) The symbol "ModifyIdentityResponse" needs to be exported by the entry point lib.d.ts